principle-of-contradiction/principle-of-contradiction.github.io/index.md

 The principle of contradiction is the mutual exclusion of descriptions.
 "Mutual exclusion" in this sense is for one description or the other or both to be excluded.
 Excluded from what?
 Excluded from a description that adds together other descriptions.

 Since everything is a description, several descriptions added together as a whole are a description.
-Within this added-together description, one description may be described to excludes another.
+Within this added-together description, one description may be described to exclude another.
 When parts of a whole exclude one another, the whole excludes itself: the whole is not whole without the excluded part.
 Thus we have the principle of identity from the principle of exclusion: a description that does not exclude itself is identical to itself.

 A description that does not exclude itself, and will not have other descriptions added to it or taken away from it as parts of itself as a whole, is a "definition". *Our* meaning of definition is an immutable not-self-excluding description.